MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-create-sandbox-environment.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: sandbox, demo, develop ms.date: 04/01/2021
+ms.search.keywords: sandbox, demo, develop ms.date: 06/08/2021
 ms.author: solsen
-ms.openlocfilehash: 3419272afd092d2ddb1374940e556d42709c1534
+ms.openlocfilehash: a76ae33815b8e9368f45b72fd8703bfc47cbd079
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 0953171d39e1232a7c126142d68cac858234a20e
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/09/2021
-ms.locfileid: "5776038"
+ms.locfileid: "6215644"
 ---
 # <a name="creating-a-sandbox-environment-in-prod_short"></a>Creating a Sandbox Environment in [!INCLUDE[prod_short](includes/prod_short.md)]

 With [!INCLUDE[prod_short](includes/prod_short.md)], you can easily create a safe environment where you can test, train, or troubleshoot without disturbing your company's work processes or business data.
 Such a non-production environment is called a *sandbox*.
 Isolated from production, a sandbox environment is the place to safely explore, learn, demo, develop, and test the service without the risk of affecting the data and settings of your production environment.

-Your administrator can create sandbox environments in the [administration centre](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments?toc=/dynamics365/business-central/toc.json), but if you want to quickly test something, you can create a sandbox environment from inside [!INCLUDE[prod_short](includes/prod_short.md)].
+Your administrator manages sandbox environments in the [administration centre](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments?toc=/dynamics365/business-central/toc.json), but if you want to quickly test something, you can create a sandbox environment from inside [!INCLUDE[prod_short](includes/prod_short.md)].
+Once you're done, you can remove the sandbox, using the administration centre.

 > [!NOTE]
 > Technically, sandbox environments are very different from production environments, even if your administrator creates a sandbox that includes production data.
 You cannot use a sandbox for benchmarking, and you cannot request a database export, for example.
-If you want to create a sandbox for benchmarking, your administrator can create a dedicated production environment in the administration centre.
-For more information, see [Types of environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments#types-of-environments).
+If you want to create a sandbox for benchmarking, your administrator can create a dedicated environment in the administration centre.
+For more information, see [Production and Sandbox Environments](/dynamics365/business-central/dev-itpro/administration/environment-types).

 ## <a name="to-create-a-sandbox-environment-in-your-prod_short"></a>To create a sandbox environment in your [!INCLUDE[prod_short](includes/prod_short.md)]